-My interest is in providing help and support to others who might be experiencing something similar to the challenges that I have gone through.
+My interest is in providing help and support to others who might be experiencing similar challenges that I have also experienced.
 My advice is to experiment with different treatments and see if this helps your situation.
 Don’t rely on health care professionals to have all the answers.
 You are the driver of your body and you must learn what is best for your brain and body.
 Keep in mind that you are not your brain and that you control your brain and your brain does not control you.
 The brain is an extremely complex neuroplastic responder.
 Neuroplasticity means that you can grow new brain cells and new neural pathways by learning something new.
 By challenging your brain you are growing new brain cells and promoting your brain’s recovery.

 I will update this page as I learn additional ways to promote and support Brain Health.
 If you have some information that is not mentioned here and it has helped you, please feel free to share it with me.
 Thank you 🙂